vascofazza/8bit-cpu/README.md

 - The computation output can be visualized on a 4-digit display, with a dedicated register, able to represent positive and 2-complement negative numbers both in decimal and hexadecimal format.

 - The CPU can be extended thanks to the external BUS interface capable of handling up to 2 peripheral.
 The communication is bidirectional, the devices can send interrupts to the CPU to notify when new data is available.
 Interrupts are cleared once the data has been processed.
-  - The only available peripheral at the moment is the **Helix** display interface, an Arduino-driven 2x16 LCD output display.
+  - The only available peripheral at the moment is the **Helix** display interface, an ATmega328-driven 2x16 LCD output display.

 ## Structure